 Another option is to have your exempt vehicles covered under an umbrella policy.
 You will have to check with your insurance company to determine which type of policy is more affordable and more practical for the type of vehicle that you want to drive.

-What happens if I think my vehicle is exempt and it isn’t and I drive it anyway?
+What happens if I think my vehicle is exempt but it isn’t and I drive it anyway?

-If you have your vehicle registered and you have to insure it, then it won’t be long before your state catches up with you and starts sending your fines for not having your non-exempt vehicle insured.
-If you have to register your vehicle, then it is unlikely that you will be unaware of your insurance requirements.
+If you have your vehicle needs to be registered and insured, then it won’t be long before your state catches up with you and starts sending your fines for not having your non-exempt vehicle insured.

 The bottom line is that driving without insurance is never a good idea, even if it isn’t against the law.
 Protect yourself and others by driving with insurance.

-Enter your zip code now and get your free car insurance quotes today!
+Enter your zip code below and get your free car insurance quotes today!